 How long does delivery take?

-The Uber Pro Card is a business prepaid Mastercard powered by Payfare, designed exclusively for drivers and couriers who use the Uber Driver app in Canada.
-It can be used anywhere Mastercard is accepted, and earnings are deposited automatically after every trip at no additional charge.
+The Uber Pro Card is a business prepaid Mastercard powered by Payfare, designed exclusively for drivers and couriers who use the Uber Driver app.
+It can be used for purchases anywhere Mastercard is accepted.

-The Uber Pro Card is issued by Peoples Trust Company under licence from Mastercard International Incorporated.
-Funds loaded onto the card are held by the issuer Peoples Trust Company, a member institution of the Canada Deposit Insurance Corporation (CDIC), and are eligible for CDIC coverage.
+Issuer & insurance: The Uber Pro Card is issued by Peoples Trust Company under licence from Mastercard International Incorporated.
+Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.
+Funds loaded onto the card are held by the issuer Peoples Trust Company, a member institution of CDIC, and are eligible for CDIC coverage.
 Uber and Payfare are not CDIC member institutions.
-Funds loaded onto the card are combined with eligible deposits held under Peoples Trust Company for up to CAD 100,000 of deposit protection per insured category, per depositor.
-For more information about CDIC deposit insurance, see cdic.ca and the official CDIC brochure.
+Funds are combined with eligible deposits held under Peoples Trust Company for up to $100,000 of deposit protection, per insured category, per depositor.
+Further details are available on CDIC's website.